Community Health & Wellness

 • Crisis support

-Kitsap Community Resources is a nonprofit social services agency for low-income Kitsap County residents that offers online guides to a variety of places those in need can find local aid.
+KCR.org is a nonprofit social services agency for low-income Kitsap County residents that offers online guides to a variety of places those in need can find local aid.
 Guides examples include the:

 The Washington Recovery Helpline

-This confidential program that provides referral services in crisis intervention for Washington State residents.
+This confidential program provides referral services in crisis intervention for Washington State residents.
 Professionally trained volunteers and staff are available to provide emotional support 24 hours a day, and offer local treatment resources for substance abuse, problem-gambling and mental health.

 Homelessness & Emergency Shelters